kwamesparkes/kwamesparkes/README.md

 - 👋 Hi, I’m @kwamesparkes
 - 👀 I’m interested in web development, machine learning and data science.
+In my personal life interested in sports (basketball, boxing, football) and music (especially music business).
-- 🌱 I’m currently learning HTML and CSS.
+- 🌱 I’m currently learning HTML, CSS, and French.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...